 Preliminary Recommendations:

-Preliminary Recommendation 16: The Registrar MUST restrict the RNH from transferring a domain name to a new Registrar within 30 days of the initial registration date.
+Preliminary Recommendation 16: The Registrar MUST restrict the RNH from transferring a domain name to a new Registrar within 30 calendar days /720 hours of the initial registration date.
+To the extent that a Registry and/or Registrar has an existing policy and/or practice of restricting the RNH from transferring a domain name to a new Registrar for a different period of time following initial registration, all policies and practices MUST be updated to be consistent with this new requirement.

-Rationale: The working group believes that a single requirement across the industry will result in a better experience for registrants.
+Rationale for Preliminary Recommendation 16: The working group believes that a single requirement across the industry will result in a better experience for registrants.
 The working group recommends that 30 days is the appropriate period for this requirement because:

 It provides a window of opportunity to identify issues associated with credit card payments, including unauthorized use of a credit card.
 This may assist with addressing criminal activity and deterring fraud.